Jet aircraft: Other

-The Bell 533 (1964), Lockheed XH-51 (1965), and Sikorsky S-69 (1977-1981) are examples of compound helicopter designs where jet exhaust added to forward thrust.
-The Hiller YH-32 Hornet and Fairey Ultra-light Helicopter were among the many helicopters where the rotors were driven by tip jets.
+The Bell 533 (1964), Lockheed XH-51 (1965), and Sikorsky S-69 (1977–1981) are examples of compound helicopter designs where jet exhaust added to forward thrust.
+The Hiller YH-32 Hornet and Fairey Ultra-light Helicopter were among many helicopters where the rotors were driven by tip jets.

-Jet-powered wingsuits exist – powered by model aircraft jet engines – but of short duration and needing to be launched at height.
+Jet-powered wingsuits exist – powered by model aircraft jet engines – but can only fly short durations and need to be launched at height.

-Aerodynamics

-Because of the way they work, the typical exhaust speed of jet engines is transonic or faster, therefore most jet aircraft need to fly at high speeds, either supersonic or speeds just below the speed of sound ("transonic") so as to achieve efficient flight.
-Aerodynamics is therefore an important consideration.

-Jet aircraft are usually designed using the Whitcomb area rule, which says that the total area of cross-section of the aircraft at any point along the aircraft from the nose must be approximately the same as that of a Sears-Haack body.
-A shape with that property minimises the production of shockwaves which would waste energy.